Streamline your global supply chain: Ditch spreadsheets in 5 easy steps

 Spreadsheet limitations exposed by the pandemic

+Management distractions and lost resources.
 Spreadsheets demonstrate their value as static snapshots of your company’s usage patterns and forecasted trends.
 However, they are a labor-intensive management system that reduces workplace efficiency as employees manage their time between assessing data and reacting to actualized operational issues in real-time.

 To this end, it is near impossible for a manager to ensure accuracy as users replicate master files and copy to their own devices, wherein the original asset no longer serves as a single source of truth.
 At this stage of a company’s evolution, there is an assumption of risk in continuing workflow processes through such manual tools.